rainbowdashlabs/krile/README.md

 # This is a list of excluded tags from the defined directory.
 # You may only set include or exclude
 exclude: ["excluded_tag"]
+# Change if files in subdirectories are included in this repository.
+# Default is false
+# When setting to true, all files in the directory hierarchy are processed.
+deep: true
 ```

 Note: You can also use krile.json if you like json more.
 A schema is available.